elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_03.md

 When we think about long-term implications, the time frame can vary from some months to some years (2, 5, 10 years from now, or forever for the posterity).
 Some topics may live well for a long time.
 For instance, a course on UNIX will live well for many months and years, because the “language” does not vary frequently over time, and 10 years can still be a reasonable long-term goal.

-### LO: Compare the advantages and disadvantages of the platforms in each of the four phases
+## Advantages and disadvantages of the platforms in each of the four phases

 As anticipated in Figure 3.1, in different phases you might need to prioritise the needs of different types of audiences, and choose your platform accordingly.
 This should really be a case-by-case analysis and we don’t aim at covering all the possible needs in this analysis, but we will summarise in the following paragraph the most common features to take into account in choosing a platform for each of the different phases.
 We will treat each phase separately, but we acknowledge that you might want to prioritise some more than others to minimise the number of platforms used in the entire process.